notfromstatefarm/nvflashk/README.md

 * 4080 flashed from 1.095v to original 1.11v BIOS (4080 voltage fix confirmed!)
 * 4090 Founders Edition BIOS flashed to 4090 TUF OC card (this was supposed to be impossible due to 'different bios chips')
 * 3070 STRIX BIOS flashed to 3070 Founders Edition (**Flashing AIB to FE 3xxx series confirmed!**)
-* 4090 STRIX XOC
+* 4090 STRIX XOC BIOS to 4090 Founders Edition (**Flashing AIB to FE 4xxx series confirmed!**) - Solar Bay HOF result from doing this

-## nvflashk allows but causes no display or otherwise cannot reflash itself
+## nvflashk allows but causes no display/cannot POST
 Note that these can still be experimented with and reflashed, you just need a way to reflash without that GPU.
 See 'Recovery when something goes wrong' below.

 * Flashing a 4080 BIOS to a 4090